Twister915/Engine/GearzBukkitPermissions/README.md

 	 * removeinheritance [group] - Removes the group as an inheritance
   * /permissions
      * reload - Reloads the permissions from the database
+     * groups - Lists all the groups currently created.

 Notes:
 =====
   * Commands only exist on the Bukkit side
   * Player specific metadata override group ones.